The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 - Outputs rich acoustic events (interruptions, emotion, laughter, etc.)

-- Interactive ReAct: break the rigid “observe–think–act” loop
+- Interactive ReAct: Breaks the rigid “observe–think–act” loop

 - Fast thinking (0.5s) → slow thinking (5s) → continuous thinking

-Today’s agents start from scratch each task, unable to accumulate domain knowledge or improve task proficiency.
+Currently, Agents start from scratch on every task.
+They cannot accumulate domain knowledge or improve task proficiency.

-- SOTA models ≈ top graduates (knowledgeable but lacking experience)
+- SOTA models ≈ top fresh graduates (knowledgeable but inexperienced)

 - Business processes are dynamic and non-public

-- Simply improving base models cannot solve the “experience” problem
+- Improving only the base model cannot solve the “experience” problem

 Three Learning Paradigms